 Wouldn’t it be nice if Twitter had an Export button?
-You search for something, maybe a trending #hashtag or your brand name, and all the matching tweets would get saved in a spreadsheet.
-And the archive would update itself as new matching tweets are posted on Twitter in the future.
+You search for something, maybe a trending #hashtag, an old tweet or your brand name, and all the matching tweets would get saved in a spreadsheet.
+And the archive would update itself as new matching tweets are added to Twitter.

 The idea is simple.
-This Google Spreadsheet talks to Twitter through a Google Script and imports all the search results into the sheet.
-It will make this connection to Twitter every few minutes and fetches any tweets, if available.
+This Google Spreadsheet connects to Twitter through a Google Script and imports all the search results into the sheet.
+It will make this connection to Twitter every few minutes in the background and fetches any new tweets, if available.